 Roses are one of the most rewarding plants to grow and care for.
-So many colours, varieties and many with truly wonderful scents perfect to add beauty and scent to a sunny spot in any garden or patio!
+So many colours, varieties and many with truly wonderful scents.
+Roses are the perfect way to add beauty and scent to a sunny spot in any garden or patio!

 Here are our top tips on planting and maintaining roses for a maximum flowering year after year:

 A sunny, open position with minimal trees and shrubs in the bed or border (as they will compete for water, light and nutrients) is perfect for all types of roses.

 Dig a hole twice the size of the rose pot.
 Incorporate growing media such as garden compost or well-rotted farmyard manure into the planting hole.
 Mix a slow-release fertiliser into the soil before positioning the plant.
 Finish by back filling with soil and applying a mulch of garden compost around the base.
 You can use a cane to prop your rose so it grows straight up.

 You will need: